paterit/ubuntu_ansible/README.md

 ansible-playbook --ask-vault-pass secrets.yml
 ```

-Once you have access to your private repos, you can run the  `main-after-secrets.yml` playbook:
+Once you have access to your private repos, you can run the  `main-after-secrets.yml` playbook.
+You will be prompted for your password to run `sudo` tasks:

 ```bash
 ansible-playbook -K main-after-secrets.yml